Our impact as travelers begins before we set foot in a destination, and well after we have left it.

 Want to learn more, share ideas, buy package-free, and meet other advocates of a Zero Waste life?
 Join us for a MUNI Meetup on Zero Waste Ways at Home & in Travel on September 30, 2017.

-We’re also creating MUNI Travels, an exclusive, mindful travel experience through Negros Occidental in 2018.
+We’re also creating MUNI Travels, an exclusive, mindful travel experience through Negros Occidental for 6 days in January 2018.
 Majority of the trip will be spent on Danjugan Island, but also includes opportunities to connect you with other like-minded changemakers into social entrepreneurship, agriculture, tourism and so on.
 We’re still working on final details and registration, but in the meantime, sign up for your interest here.

 ABOUT THE AUTHOR